arienemaiara/kope-api/README.md

-## API - KOPE - Cartão fidelidade digital
+## API - KOPE - Digital Loyalty Card

-### Trabalho de Graduação desenvolvido para o curso de Banco de Dados da FATEC São José dos Campos

-O projeto tem como objetivo digitalizar os cartões fidelidade utilizado em estabelecimentos como restaurantes, bares, etc.
+### Graduation project developed for Database degree at FATEC

+The project aims to digitize loyalty cards used in commercial establishments such as restaurants, bars, etc.

-#### Tecnologias utilizadas:
+#### Technologies:

  1. NodeJS
  2. Postgres
  3. Docker
+ 4. AWS S3